AdriLighting/ADS/README.md

 ## [/esp8266/client_2021/](https://github.com/AdriLighting/ADS/tree/main/esp8266/client_2021)
 ### Description
-> updated client librairie, work in progress...
+> updated client librairie, work in progress....<br>
 > udp client for driving led-strip or relay.<br>
 > can be piloted by own server or by commmun server.
 ### Librairies